Consumer Digital Empowerment Index

 Sustainability impact

-The most sustainable digital services are, according to the experts:
+The most sustainable services in the study are:

-– Requesting documents or certifications online from public entities (48%)
+2. Requesting documents or certifications online from public entities (47.7% of users)

 According to experts